hjellinek/ctk-core/docs/ConfigTheCTK.md

 The Properties list is available by looking at the javadoc for the `transport/src/main/java/org.ga4gh/ctk/config/Props.java` class.

-> **NOTE**: As of 19 June 2015 (but planned to change ***very*** soon) the target server endpoints set in the application.properties file are ignored; these values are currently controlled by a class `transport/src/main/java/org/ga4gh/ctk/transport/URLMAPPING.java` and changing the target server URL requires editing that class or putting a file UrlMapping.properties on the classpath. (*Sorry*)
+> **NOTE**: The target server endpoints are controlled by a class `transport/src/main/java/org/ga4gh/ctk/transport/URLMAPPING.java` which loads the target server URL from the `ctk.tgt.urlRoot` property, which is set in the `transport/src/main/resources/defaulttransport.properties` file and can be overriden by replacing the properties file or with an external config element like an environment variable or on a command line.

 ## How a property is set
 Properties can be set on the command line, from a properties file (in various locations), or from environment variables.
 The mechanism is provided by Spring, so all the alternatives described in Spring documentation on [Externalized Configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) are available.
 The important mechanisms for the CTS, in order of descending priority, are: